.NET 1.1C# Bitwise Shift Operators

 Signed Integers

-As indicated in a previous part of the C# Fundamentals tutorial, signed integers use the highest order bit to determine if the value of a variable is positive or negative and that the remaining bits use two's complement notation for negative values The highest order bit would normally be considered as the overflow bit for a shift left operation.
-To allow for this, C# understands that this bit should not be adjusted for signed data types and that negative numbers should be shifted accordingly.
-Thus shifting works for negative values as well as positive ones.
+As indicated in a previous article, signed integers use the highest order bit to determine if a value is positive or negative and that the remaining bits use two's complement notation for negative values The highest order bit would normally be considered as the overflow bit for a shift left operation.
+To allow for this, C# ignores the bit for signed data types and shifts negative values accordingly.
+Thus shifting works for positive and negative values.

 int value = -240;